 Acupuncture belongs to an ancient system of medicine that is nearly 2000 years old.
 Originating in China, acupuncture is now widely practiced in the West.
 It involves inserting ultra fine, hair like sized sterile needles into the skin to manipulate qi, or the body’s energy source, and restore the body’s free flow of energy.
 Pain and illness are looked at as the body being out of balance, and whether this balance is physical, emotional, or mental, acupuncture can restore harmony in the body.

-For your first acupuncture treatment it is suggested that you where loosely fitting clothing as many of the acupuncture points are on your arms and legs.
+For your first acupuncture treatment it is suggested that you wear loose fitting clothing, as many of the acupuncture points are on your arms and legs.
 This way pants and sleeves can be rolled up to access these points.
 Make sure you eat something light before you come for your treatment also.

 When your treatment starts, you will first be asked all sorts of questions about your chief complaint, personal health, and health history.
 These questions may seem completely unrelated to your condition, yet they help the physician form a pattern and come up with a treatment plan.
 You will be asked questions about your energy, sleep, overall mood, digestion, and other seemingly random questions like whether or not you experience floaters in your eyes or a bitter taste in your mouth.
 Women will be asked about menstrual cycles.
 Again, this all means something to the physician and helps to uncover your own personal pattern and how it can be treated.

 Next you will be asked to extend your tongue.
 The tongue is a micro system of the body and imbalances in the body can show up on the tongue.
 Things that are observed are whether or not you have a coating, what color or thickness it is, what color your tongue is, or whether or not you have a red tip.
 The shape and size of your tongue is also observed and each organ in the body has its own correspondence area on the tongue.
 Observing this, the practitioner can see which organs are out of balance.